 SIP Trunking can be utilized to communicate both internally and externally using an Internet connection at reduced cost and optimal function.
 Let’s take a closer look at SIP Trunking and how it has real advantages beyond those that may or may not seem obvious.
 A study by market research group, tIPicall, noted that the market could potentially see 40% of all lines becoming SIP by 2016.
 That’s a pretty significant change, and there are numerous reasons for this projected stat.

 Of course, considerable investment is necessary initially with the conversion to SIP Trunking, and startup costs could be a little high.
 However, don’t let that discourage you as the return far outweighs the price of investment.
-In the traditional days of wireline telephony, when all phone calls went over the PSTN, businesses would purchase “trunks” – now that these trunks have graced the IP-enabled landscape, the options are plenty, and thus, customized to cost (so to speak).
+In the traditional days of wireline telephony, when all phone calls went over the PSTN, businesses would purchase “trunks” – now that these trunks have graced the IP-enabled landscape, there are plenty of options when it comes to SIP trunking providers.

 Telephony costs are greatly diminished with SIP Trunking and the overall return on the investment is guaranteed considering the open window for centralized, advanced communications within businesses and with vendors alike.
 Extending VoIP with SIP Trunking outside just a corporate LAN provides an almost immediate cost-savings, where PSTN gateways and the like won’t need purchasing in the event an expansion is needed.